-Current Citizenship and Immigration Services (USCIS) regulations require non-immigrant students with F-1 status to be enrolled in a full course of study during each semester of their program.
-Full-time is defined by USCIS as 12 credit hours for undergraduate students, 9 credit hours for graduate students, or, 6 credit hours for graduate students with assistantships.
+Current regulations from the Department of Homeland Security (DHS) require non-immigrant students with F-1 status to be enrolled in a full course of study during each semester of their program.
+Full-time is defined by DHS as 12 credit hours for undergraduate students, 9 credit hours for graduate students, or, 6 credit hours for graduate students with assistantships.
 Exceptions to this requirement are limited to select academic difficulties, temporary illness, or to complete a program of study in the student’s final semester.

 Reduced Course Load due to Academic Difficulties

 A reduced course load due to academic difficulty can be authorized once during a program of study.
-USCIS lists the following as acceptable reasons for requesting a reduced course load:
+DHS lists the following as acceptable reasons for requesting a reduced course load:

 - Initial difficulty with the English language

 A faculty or academic advisor must support your request for an academic difficulty reduced course load based on one of these reasons.